bitcoinops/bitcoinops.github.io/_includes/articles/wizardsardine-miniscript.md

 It was a chicken-and-egg problem: incentives were low for manufacturers to implement miniscript with no demand from users.
 And we couldn't release Revault without signing device support.
-Fortunately this cycle was eventually broken by [Stepan Snigirev][] in March 2021 by [bringing][github embit descriptors] [support][github specter descriptors] for miniscript descriptors to the [Specter DIY][].
-The Specter DIY was however for a long time disclaimed as being merely a "functional prototype", and [Salvatore Ingala][] brought [miniscript to a production-ready signing device][ledger miniscript blog] for the first time in 2022 with the [new Bitcoin app][ledger bitcoin app] for the Ledger Nano S(+).
-The app was released in January 2023, allowing us to publish the [Liana wallet][] with support for the most popular signing device.
+Fortunately, this cycle was eventually broken by [Stepan Snigirev][] in March 2021 by [bringing][github embit descriptors] initial [support][github specter descriptors] for miniscript descriptors to [Specter DIY][].
+Specter DIY was however for a long time disclaimed as being merely a "functional prototype", and [Salvatore Ingala][] brought [miniscript to a production-ready signing device][ledger miniscript blog] for the first time in 2022 with the [new Bitcoin app][ledger bitcoin app] for the Ledger Nano S (Plus).
+The app was released in January 2023, allowing us to publish the [Liana wallet][] with support for the most popular hardware signing device.

 One last development is left to wrap up our miniscript journey.
 [Liana][github liana] is a Bitcoin wallet focused on recovery options.
-It lets one specify some timelocked recovery conditions (for instance a third-party [recovery key that cannot normally spend the funds][blog liana 0.2 recovery], or a [decaying/expanding multisig][blog liana 0.2 decaying]).
+It lets one specify some [timelocked][topic timelocks] recovery conditions (for instance a third-party [recovery key that cannot normally spend the funds][blog liana 0.2 recovery], or a [decaying/expanding multisig][blog liana 0.2 decaying]).
 Miniscript was initially only available for P2WSH scripts.
 Almost 2 years after [taproot][topic taproot] activated, it's unfortunate that you would have to publish your recovery spending paths onchain every time you spend.
-To this end, we have been working to port miniscript to tapscript (see [here][github minitapscript] and [here][Bitcoin Core #27255]).
+To this end, we have been working to port miniscript to [tapscript][topic tapscript] (see [here][github minitapscript] and [here][Bitcoin Core #27255]).

 The future is bright.
 With most signing devices either having implemented or in